 Dylan Fisher‘s first book, The Loneliest Band in France, was the Winner of Texas Review Press’s 2019 Clay Reynolds Novella Prize and selected as a 2020 Coups de Cœur by The American Library in Paris.
 He holds an MFA in Creative Writing from the University of Nevada, Las Vegas.
 Dylan recently relocated from Denver to Atlanta to begin a PhD in Creative Writing at Georgia State University.
 He is currently drafting two novels, one of which is a sort of sequel to his first, and he has a third in the planning stages.

 Tess Freeman is a freelance photographer and videographer with a passion for human interest stories, which led her to Mexico to shoot photos for No Option but North.
 She studied journalism at the University of Oregon focusing on photography, video and multimedia storytelling.
 She has worked as a multimedia journalist for The Bulletin, staff photographer at The Coeur d’Alene Press, and a photographer for Rustic Pathways.
-When not working, she can be found in the backcountry via splitboard, bike, or a 18-foot raft named Bunda.

 Kimberlee Gard spent most of her childhood running from reading, until a loving teacher taught her the tools to overcome her learning disorder, and showed her the magical world of books.
 From this came Kimberlee’s aspiration to write children’s books that would foster that same love of reading in others.
 Watching her own son battle dyslexia further inspired her to create stories that would encourage and engage even the most struggling and reluctant reader.
-Kimberlee and her family live on a small farm with a gaggle of barnyard friends that offer constant inspiration for the stories she writes.
+Kimberlee and her family live on a small farm in Colorado with a gaggle of barnyard friends that offer constant inspiration for the stories she writes.

 Johanna Garton is a mother, writer, and cross country coach.
 She has dabbled in nonprofit